Internal medicine

 • Partner was diagnosed with an STI

-• Condom broke or came off during sexual intercourse
+• Condom broke or came off during intercourse

 Initial consultation fee/prescription fee Additional

-Testing for asymptomatic individuals is self-pay.
+Testing without symptoms is self-paid.
 Details will be provided during your consultation.

 • Syphilis, HIV, Hepatitis B/C